- 1 Herbal treatment for hyperthyroidism

 Prevention of hyperthyroidism

-It is possible to prevent this disease, although it is important to be aware of possible symptoms if there is a relative that has it.
+It is NOT possible to prevent this disease, although it is important to be aware of possible symptoms if there is a relative that has it.

 Early treatment is essential and appropriate to prevent it from worsening.